 Friday night 23 April - Amble to Ashford (London start)

 Ride leader: Tim

-Departing from Rochester Station at 10.15 am.
-A ride from Rochester out to the Isle of Grain on the delightful Heron Trail with its quiet lanes and magnificent views over the Medway and Thames Estuaries.
+Departing from Rochester Station at 10.15am we'll ride out to the Isle of Grain on the delightful Heron Trail with its quiet lanes and magnificent views over the Medway and Thames estuaries.
 The second half of the ride heads up into the more hilly North Downs Area of Outstanding Natural Beauty.
 We will go through picturesque villages such as Shorne, Cobham and Luddesdown and we will stop at a country park for refreshments, before heading back to Rochester.
 50 miles, arriving back in Rochester around 3.30pm.
 If you were registered for the 11 April event which was postponed, and want to come long on the new date of 16 May, you need to re-register using the following link.